quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 # Security and Privacy Considerations

-The security and privacy considerations discussed in {{QLOG-MAIN}} apply to this document as well.
+The security and privacy considerations discussed in {{Section 14 of QLOG-MAIN}} apply to this document as well.

 # IANA Considerations